Subject: Backgrounder on Bennett Environmental Inc. Proposal

 high DRE tells us nothing about the amount of PCBs/dioxins

-transferred into ash, left in the residual, or
+transferred into ash, left in the residual, or discharged in

 waste water as a routine part of the incineration process